CTSA K Grant Awards

 Submit Mentored Career Development Award Application

-Funding Priorities
+Funding Priority

 The proposed research project must fit within the NIH definition of clinical or translational research, and must have clear and demonstrable applications to human health and/or disease.
-While the NIH/CTSA-supported Einstein-Montefiore ICTR and all the programs it supports (including this career development program) are non-categorical and “disease agnostic,” based on our institutional strengths and priorities we have identified the following research priority areas:
+While the NIH/CTSA-supported Einstein-Montefiore ICTR and all the programs it supports (including this career development program) are non-categorical and “disease agnostic,” based on our institutional strengths and priorities we have identified the following research priority area:

 - BRAIN SCIENCES (which includes investigations within the disciplines of neuroscience, neurology, neurosurgery, psychiatry, and the behavioral sciences)

-While all applicants are required to address their application’s potential impact on Health Equity, priority area 2 is not required, and we invite applicants doing research in all health and disease and disciplinary areas, provided their work fits within the rubric of clinical or translational science.
+We invite applicants doing research in all health and disease and disciplinary areas, provided their work fits within the rubric of clinical or translational science.

 Tips for Applying for a Career Development Award